tremendous-rewards/embed/docs/documentation.md

 ### API keys
 You can get started immediately with your integration using our sandbox environment.
 First, sign up to the [Tremendous Sandbox Environment](https://testflight.tremendous.com).

 To generate your API key, you'll navigate to Team Settings > Developers.
-You will need to create both an API Key and a Developer App.
-The `client_id` from the Developer App will be added to your client as the `TREMENDOUS_CLIENT_ID`.

 ![API Page](/images/sandbox-keys.png)

 Production keys are in the same place in the production environment.